func-i/Funci_from_OS/_posts/2015-04-22-protractor-socket-mocks.md

 author:     jon
 date:       2015-04-22
 published:  true
-description: While testing I wanted to mock two types of external calls: API calls and Socket connection.
+description: While testing I wanted to mock two types of external calls, API calls and Socket connection.
 Mocking http calls is fairly straightforward and well documented using $httpBackEnd.
 There is a socket mock for angular-socket.io, but as we're using sio-client, we can't leverage it.
 ---

 ### Problem